Royal Commission Statement

 Bedford will support and fully participate in the Royal Commission, and learn from its findings and recommendations to further enhance services to people with disability, to safeguard individuals, uphold their human rights and support them to exercise their choice and control to achieve their life goals.

-People can make a submission to the Royal Commission by following the links below.
+People can make a submission by visiting the Royal Commission website.

-If you would like to talk to someone at Bedford about the Royal Commission or would like help to make a submission, please contact Sam Hellams, Executive Manager Client Services by email or phone 8275 0211.
+If you would like to talk to someone about the Royal Commission, or would like help to make a submission, please contact Bedford Chief Executive Maggie Dowling via the links below.

 Royal Commission Issues Paper